 Since the newest Star Wars movie was coming out right before our winter break, it was the perfect time to build excitement in our library around a new theme.
 This year, my music and physical education colleagues wanted to tap into the latest movie buzz with Star Wars themed activities throughout our school.
+For one of our library activities we tried a Star Wars scavenger hunt.
 (You can read about our previous collaborations: Irish Culture, Native American Culture, Harry Potter Week)

 This post contains some affiliate links for your convenience.
 This means that if you click through and make a purchase, I may receive a small commission at no additional cost to you.
 Thank you for your support!

 Scavenger hunts have been popular in my library with all of my students, although I often set them up only for my younger students.
 (You can read about our Halloween Scavenger Hunt and our Leprechaun Scavenger Hunt too!)
 I find students in the older grades looking around the library without a recording sheet, verbally keeping track of the characters they’ve spotted!

 For our Star Wars Scavenger Hunt, I created some Star Wars character cards and printed them on cardstock.
 I hid them around the library, many of them “in plain view.”
 During class we shared which Star Wars character was our favorite for the attendance question.
 Then we talked about the upcoming movie.
 I highlighted several of our newest Star Wars books (I’m sharing several good choices for read alouds below!).

 Finally it was time for the Star Wars Scavenger Hunt!
 Each student took a recording page, a clipboard and a pencil.
 They could walk around alone or in pairs to try to spot all ten of the Star Wars characters.
 After they marked each space with a checkmark or x, they could color the characters if they wished.
 Students loved helping one another by providing clues.
 Lots of collaboration and communication was going on during this fun activity!